tomwilkie/weave/site/features.md

 Weave uses the Docker Events API to learn when a container has exited and hence can release its IP address.

-You must specify the same range with `-iprange` on each host, and you cannot mix weaves started with and without -iprange.
+Weave shares the IP range across all peers, dynamically according to their needs.
+If a group of peers becomes isolated from the rest (a partition), they can continue to work with the IP ranges they had before isolation, and can be re-connected to the rest of the network and carry on.
+Note that you must specify the same range with `-iprange` on each host, and you cannot mix weaves started with and without -iprange.

+Just once, when you start up the whole network, weave needs a majority of peers to agree in order to avoid isolated groups starting off inconsistently.
+Therefore, you must either supply the list of all peers in the network to `weave launch` or add the `-initpeercount` flag to specify how many peers there will be.
+It isn't a problem to over-estimate by a bit, but if you supply a number that is too small then multiple independent groups may form.

 You may wish to `weave stop` and re-launch to change some config or to upgrade to a new version; provided the underlying protocol hasn't